Love at First Sight (Kylie Minogue song)

-The accompanying music video for "Love at First Sight" was directed by Johan Renck, and features Minogue and her backup dancers in a futuristic maze, all shot in single take motion.
+The accompanying music video for "Love at First Sight" was directed by Johan Renck and features Minogue and her backup dancers in a futuristic maze, all shot in single take motion.
 The song was first performed on her KylieFever2002 tour and has been featured on all her tours with the exception of the Anti Tour.
-"Love at First Sight" received a Grammy Award nomination for Best Dance Recording during the 45th Annual Grammy Awards, becoming Minogue's first Grammy nomination.
+"Love at First Sight" received a Grammy Award nomination for Best Dance Recording at the 45th Annual Grammy Awards, becoming Minogue's first Grammy nomination.

 Background and release

 Following the initial success of Fever and the album's subsequent singles "Can't Get You Out of My Head" and "In Your Eyes", Minogue's label Parlophone decided to release a third single worldwide.
 Minogue enlisted several producers including Richard Stannard and Julian Gallagher from Biffco, both whom work with Minogue previously; the duo wrote "Love at First Sight", alongside Minogue, Ash Howes and Martin Harrington.
 It was selected as the third, and second in North America, single from Fever, and was released on 3 June 2002.
 The single's artwork for "Love at First Sight" was photographed by Nick Knight.
 During 2002, Minogue launched her Love Kylie lingerie collection and enlisted Knight to photograph her to promote it; out takes were later re-used for the artwork of "Love at First Sight".
 Knight worked with Minogue once more on "Come into My World".
 The first artwork features Minogue nude, in front of a blue backdrop and the second disc is a close-up of Minogue with a red tint.